qinjie/HopOn-Web/README.md

 ###GET ```station/detail?stationId=1```
 ```
 => Get list of bicycle types in a station.
+Only bicycle types having availableBicycle > 0 are returned.
 ```
 ####Header:
 ```